exercism/automated-mentoring-support/docs/docker.md

 Different languages perform better/worse with different configurations (e.g. Ruby is 2x faster with `none`.
 Elixir is `12x` faster with `internal`.

-You can experiement locally by using the `--network` flag when running your docker. `--network none` is supported by default.
+You can experiment locally by using the `--network` flag when running your docker. `--network none` is supported by default.
 To use the internal network, first run `docker network create --internal internal` to create the network, then use `--network internal` when running the container.

 ### Memory